oolong/oolong.github.io/pride.md

 ![](https://scontent-lht6-1.xx.fbcdn.net/v/t1.0-9/33154414_10102586118919361_6426537123800678400_n.jpg?_nc_cat=0&oh=1184b1745bdbdb2764d1a948f57ca965&oe=5B77627D)

+WHEN: Sunday 17th June, Midday-6pm
+WHERE: Prince Albert Victor Sundial, the Meadows
+WHAT: Informal picnic gathering to celebrate the autistic community and autistic identity (see more details below including detailed travel directions)

 The first Edinburgh Autistic Pride Picnic will be happening on Sunday the 17th of June, in the Meadows, on the grass near the Prince Albert sundial - the big stone monument near the trees at the west side of the Meadows.

 If the weather is wet, there's some shelter at the nearby Pavilion Cafe; if it gets really dire, there are other nice places we could decamp to nearby.